seyur-lutchminarain/TwitterFeedSimulator/TwitterFeedSimulator/README.md

 1. Clone the repository or download the ZIP file.
 2. Open the solution file ([ProjectName].sln) in Visual Studio.
 3. Build the solution to restore dependencies.
-4. Add a break point on Line 40 of the Program.cs file to verify the terminal output
 5. Run the application.

 VISUAL STUDIO CODE OR ANY OTHER IDE